What is a hysteroscopy?

 What can I expect after a hysteroscopy?

-After the hysteroscopy you may have some discomfort, similar to period pain, and bleeding.
-If the hysteroscopy was performed as an outpatient you may feel faint.
+After the hysteroscopy women may have some discomfort, similar to period pain, and bleeding.
+If the hysteroscopy was performed as an outpatient they may feel faint.

 When can I get the results of my hysteroscopy?